How to Ace Your Interview

 Say 'Thank You'

 Follow up with a thank-you note or email within 24 hours of the interview.
 A personal thank-you note conveys to employers that you understand etiquette and appreciate their time and consideration.
-SCOTLink's Resume Builder has a great thank-you-note builder.
+LinkedIn has a great thank-you-note article that can walk you through the steps.

 Respond to an Offer